FlorentLM/BeetstreamNext/README.md

 Only unsupported features are _video streaming_-related.

-It also introduces several enhancements and features though :)
+It also adds several enhancements and cool features :)

 ### Core